History of Manchester United F.C. (1945–1969): Champions of Europe (1967–68)

 The run to the European Cup began easily enough, and the Reds cruised past the Maltese team Hibernians for a 4–0 win on aggregate.
 A tough, physical series against Sarajevo was next, followed by Górnik Zabrze from Poland.
 United won 2–1 on aggregate and then came the semi-final - two matches against the mighty Real Madrid.
 Real played a defensive game in the first leg at Old Trafford, stifling the attacking magic of the Reds.
 United managed a 1–0 victory, but it was a very small advantage to take into the Bernabéu.

 Denis Law was suffering from a knee injury, so Busby decided instead to call up the 36-year-old defender Bill Foulkes, who now played most of his games in the centre of defence rather that on the right.
 The game started badly for United as Real Madrid ran circles around them, leading 3–1 at half-time, 3–2 on aggregate.
 United came back strongly after the break and pounded the Real defence to no avail for half an hour until David Sadler levelled the aggregate score.
 Then Bill Foulkes played the hero as he buried a pass from George Best into the goal.
 It was the only goal he ever scored in European competition and the last of only nine he would score in nearly 700 appearances for the club.

 United were through to the final and faced Benfica at Wembley.
-In many ways it was an emotional day, Matt Busby's journey finally coming full circle after the tragically aborted promise of the Busby Babes a decade earlier.
-It was also a testament to Busby's skill in judging talent, as the club had only paid transfer fees for two of that day's players.
+In was considered an emotional day with Matt Busby's journey finally coming full circle after the aborted promise of the Busby Babes a decade earlier.
+It was also considered a testament to Busby's skill in judging talent; the club had only paid transfer fees for two of that day's players.

 Bobby Charlton opened the scoring for United, then Jaime Graça equalised.
 Benfica piled on the pressure in the dying minutes and it took a brilliant save from Alex Stepney to deny Eusébio the winning goal.
 United managed to hold out until extra time, then George Best finally broke free of the stifling marking of the Benfica defence and scored.
 Benfica were reeling and Brian Kidd, celebrating his 19th birthday, scored a header.
 Bobby Charlton finished off Benfica with a high shot for a 4–1 victory and United became the first English team to win the European Cup.

 Matt Busby would later be knighted for his accomplishments, as well as being awarded the Freedom of Manchester.